wp-cool-tools/quick-featured-images/README.txt

 = 11.6 =
 * Added in 'Preset Images': After an image is removed from the library all preset rules assigned with that image will be removed automatically
+* Pro Version: Added in 'Preset Images': User defined order of applying the types of rules
+* Pro Version: Added in 'Preset Images': Option 'First content image' also takes image of an external server
 * Fixed in 'Preset Images': Wrong background color for third table row
 * Fixed in 'Preset Images': Missing translations for changed texts
 * Refactoring in 'Preset Images'